sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/adding-log-programatically.md

 Optionally, it is also possible to define the result got back \(if not specified, Platform will automatically gather the result provided by the action through the **utils.setReturnValue\(\)** method\).

 Allowed values for elaborationState:

-* S - started, not finished yet
+* **S** - started, not finished yet

-* C - completed correctly
+* **C** - completed correctly

-* E - completed/interrupted with errors
+* **E** - interrupted with errors

+* **W** - completed with errors; this state should be used programatically, when there are errors inside a server-side javascript action which are not evaluated as blocking and the service can reach the end; this state is very similar to "C", but it emphasize the presence of errors inside the elaboration

+* **R** - ri-elaborated, since it was wrong in the pas; this state should never be used programmatically, since it is related to elaboration started automatically by Platform, according to the settings for the monitored service

 ---